lynx-zenchar/feature4-webdev/README.md

 npm install # this should be enough since Ive updated the packages.json to include all dependencies npm run dev
 ```
+## Other Notes:
+- the UML and Component diagrams are found in /docs

 # React + Vite